l3VGV/FFBDumyLoad/README.md

 Those simple USB device register as usb ffb joystick and CDC virtual com port.
 When any PID FFB packet is recived, json like log entry is writen to CDC.

+Only blue pill board can be used, no need to connect motors and potentiometers.

 No drivers or special software needed.
 Use any serial terminal, like putty.

 time is in ms